MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 This steps below will reference code from the [Project Rome iOS sample app](https://github.com/Microsoft/project-rome/tree/master/iOS/samples) that is available on GitHub.

-## Setting up the Connected Devices Platform
+## Setting up the Connected Devices Platform and Notifications

 [!INCLUDE [ios/preliminary-setup](../../../includes/ios/preliminary-setup.md)]